CESARDELATORRE/wildfire-app-solution-accelerator/README.md

 - **Dev team:** Model inference integration in Docker container.
 Alert rules implementation, etc.
 - **Story telling and media team:** Story narrative, interviews to the team and video editing.

+** TBD - NEED GitHub user accounts for each member in the hackathon project team **

 ## Main tasks
 - Find or create a Labeled fire/smoke images Dataset (For Object Detection)